offbynull/watchdog/README.md

 ### Uninterruptible Sections

-Instrumented methods can have regions of code that remain uninterrupted if the watchdog timer elapses.
-These regions are called uninterruptible sections, and they're crucial for performing cleanup operations such as those typically found in catch/finally blocks.
+Instrumented methods can have regions of code that run uninterrupted by the watchdog.
+These regions are called uninterruptible sections.
+If the watchdog timer elapses while in an uninterruptible section, execution will continue until the uninterruptible section has been exited, at which point the code will abruptly exit.

 The usage pattern for this is simple: use ```Watchdog.enterUninterruptibleSection()``` to start an uninterruptible section and
 ```Watchdog.exitUninterruptibleSection()``` to leave it.
 For example...

 ```java